aleksandrajh/CI_PP2_SunshineGuessing/README.md

 ### User Goals

 - Play a game with simple rules that is fun and engaging
-- Challenge themselves on different word and phrases
+- Challenge themselves on different words and phrases

 ### Site Owner Goals